jimkenith2/jimkenith2.github.io/linux_notes/webpage.md

 ## Ubuntu Minimal

-If you want a bare bones ubuntu system, install Ubuntu Minimal.
+If you want a bare bones ubuntu system, install Ubuntu Minimal (note that currently, there is no support for UEFI, only BIOS.
+THere is a way to boot UEFI, but I haven't figured it out yet).
 You will be greeted with a terminal console.
 When given a list of different install options, don't select anything.
 To get any program with a graphical environment running (graphical programs, desktop environments, and window managers), you have to get an X window system.
 The most popular one is the X window system by X.org.
 Install it with `$sudo apt install xinit` and start it with `$startx`.
 It will start up in any DE/WM that is installed, so it is a good idea to go ahead and install your favorite DE/WM (I like the dwm window manager.)

 ## Random Notes